 With the support and guidance of the camp Medical Director, volunteer physicians staff the health center to care for the wide range of medical issues that can arise during summer camp sessions.
 As part of the healthcare team available around the clock, camp docs evaluate campers and staff, supervise medical procedures and prescribe medication and treatments.
 Through the magic of small portable battery powered over the air communication devices (the technical term is walkie-talkie) which keep them in touch with the Observatory, they are encouraged to be out in camp seeing the magical, transforming fun in action.
 Roger that?
 Over and out.

 What do volunteer nurses do?

-Camp Nurses are responsible for the daily dispensing and documenting of camper medications, providing treatments and procedures (infusions, nebulizers, feeding tube, urinary catheter and central venous catheter care, etc) and responding to camper and staff drop-in visits for everything from splinters, fevers, and tummy aches to potentially serious accidents or illnesses.
+During our summer camp sessions, camp nurses are responsible for the daily dispensing and documenting of camper medications, providing treatments and procedures (infusions, nebulizers, feeding tube, urinary catheter and central venous catheter care, etc.) and responding to camper and staff drop-in visits for everything from splinters, fevers, and tummy aches to potentially serious accidents or illnesses.
 Nurses are the utility player of the health care team performing many roles each day and sometimes performing skits around the campfire at night.
 Nurses typically work with a specific cabin or group of cabins (a constellation in camp speak) and spend time with them at activities throughout the camp day.
 Support and supervision are provided by the Health Center and Medical Director and volunteer physicians.

 How many days do I have to attend as a volunteer?

-We welcome paramedics, nurse practitioners, pharmacists, physician assistants and other healthcare professionals to join us in the health center too.
-If you have lots of extra letters after your name, let’s talk.
-Camper check-in day is always a time that we can use help.
-If you can only give a couple hours of your time, this might be a great way to get involved.
+If you are unable to join us for a full summer session, camper check-in day is always a time that we can use extra help.
+If you can give a few hours of your time, this might be a great way to get involved.